kahramankostas/IoTDevID-CIC/README.md

 * Comparison with Previous Work

-Each of these steps is implemented using one or more Python files.
-The same file was saved with both "py" and "ipynb" extensions.
-The code they contain is exactly the same.
+We used jupyter notebook (ipynb) to present the codes.
 The file with the ipynb extension has the advantage of saving the state of the last run of that file and the screen output.
 Thus, screen output can be seen without re-running the files.
 Files with the ipynb extension can be run using [jupyter notebook](http://jupyter.org/install).